kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The default value of the `progressive` parameter is `0`.

-A server that supports the Priority header field SHOULD distribute the bandwidth of a connection between progressive responses that share the same urgency.
+A server SHOULD distribute the bandwidth of a connection between progressive responses that share the same urgency.

 The following example shows a request for a JPEG file with the urgency parameter set to `non-blocking` and the progressive parameter set to `1`.